Fluidics: Triodes

-The fluidic triode, an amplification device that uses a fluid to convey the signal, have been invented, as have fluid diodes, a fluid oscillator and a variety of hydraulic "circuits," including one that has no electronic counterpart.
+The fluidic triode, an amplification device that uses a fluid to convey the signal, has been invented, as have fluid diodes, a fluid oscillator and a variety of hydraulic "circuits," including one that has no electronic counterpart.

 Uses

 The MONIAC Computer built in 1949 was a fluid-based analogue computer used for teaching economic principles as it could recreate complex simulations that digital computers could not at the time.
 Twelve to fourteen were built and acquired by businesses and teaching establishments.

-The FLODAC Computer was built in 1964 as a proof of concept fluid digital computer.
+The FLODAC Computer was built in 1964 as a proof of concept fluid-based digital computer.

 Fluidic components appear in some hydraulic and pneumatic systems, including some automotive automatic transmissions.
-As digital logic has become more accepted in industrial control, the role of fluidics in industrial control has declined.
+As electronic digital logic has become more accepted in industrial control, the role of fluidics in industrial control has declined.

 In the consumer market, fluidically controlled products are increasing in both popularity and presence, installed in items ranging from toy spray guns through shower heads and hot tub jets; all provide oscillating or pulsating streams of air or water.
 Logic-enabled textiles for applications in wearable technology has also been researched.

 Fluid logic can be used to create a valve with no moving parts such as in some anaesthetic machines.

 Fluidic oscillators were used in the design of pressure-triggered, 3D printable, emergency ventilators for the COVID-19 pandemic.

 Fluidic amplifiers are used to generate ultrasound for non-destructive testing by quickly switching pressurized air from one outlet to another.

+A fluidic sound ampliflication system has been demonstrated in a synagogue, where regular electronic sound amplification can not be used for religious reasons.